-Struggling to get your kids to eat more vegetables?
-Here are 30 fantastic, easy ways to tempt your family to try new healthy flavors as part of your everyday meal routine inspired by the tricks and tips from the chef that cooks for the kids at St. Jude Children's Research Hospital.
+Want to get your kids to eat more vegetables?
+Here are 30 easy kid-friendly, veggie-heavy recipes to get your kids to eat more vegetables as part of your everyday routine.
+Inspired by the tips from the chef that cooks for the kids at St. Jude Children's Research Hospital.

 You say you have a picky eater on your hands.

 Let me tell you something: I completely understand.

 You come to this site.
 You see my pretty food pictures.
 You see my happy kids.
 What you don't see?

 Me in tears, on the phone with the pediatrician asking if a 2 year old can survive on cheesy crackers alone.

 Though my kids are now in their teens, we went through many years of very painful picky eating and I have lived to tell the tale.

 Both kids are now well-adjusted big kids who have a great attitude about trying new foods, but that wasn't always the case.

 If you're looking for clever ways to get your kids to eat more healthy fruits and vegetables, this post is for you from a mom who tried all the tricks in the book.

 - 3 Methods for Getting Kids to Eat More Veggies